SamiAli110/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal6.md

 How often will devices require updates and maintenance?
 ## Evaluation of the proposal
 *Provide a brief evaluation based on what you know*
+A digital-first strategy offers significant advantages, including better accessibility, reduced operational costs, and improved efficiency in handling public requests.
+When supported by strong cybersecurity, accessible design, and reliable cloud hosting, the website can become a powerful tool for modern public engagement.